david-martin/proposals/sdks/js-sdk/README.md

 ### Primary Goals

-* Provide SDKs (Core, Metrics, Auth etc..) for Mobile Developers to allow them to integrate Cordova, React Native & Web applications into Mobile Services.
+* Provide SDKs (Core, Metrics, Auth etc..) for Mobile Developers to allow them to integrate Cordova & Web applications into Mobile Services.

 ### Secondary Goals

-* Reuse as much JavaScript as possible between the 3 different target platforms
+* Reuse as much JavaScript as possible between the different target platforms
+* Provide modules that are compatible with React Native applications
 * Provide mechanisms for feature-parity with a similar API between all target platforms considering their differences

 ## Problem Description